Michel Rubini: As a television score composer

 Rubini's first television work was as pianist for the Tommy Oliver Orchestra on the 1980 musical game show Face the Music, where he was frequently referred to on-air by host Ron Ely and occasionally performed solo pieces.
-This was followed by composing the score for the TV series The Hitchhiker in 1983, along with co-scoring the daytime soap opera Capitol and the HBO series Tales from the Crypt.
+This was followed by composing music for episodes for the TV series The Hitchhiker beginning in 1983, along with co-scoring the daytime soap opera Capitol and the HBO series Tales from the Crypt.
 Since 1987, he became successful as a mini-series, HBO special and TV movie composer.

 In June 2008, as a member of the Wrecking Crew, a legendary group of studio musicians responsible for backing most of the hits recorded in Los Angeles during the 60’s, Rubini was named on a Plaque with other key players in the group in a ceremony at the Guitar Center WALK OF FAME in Hollywood.